Alfonso Rivas Player Props: Pirates vs. Brewers

-On Friday, Alfonso Rivas (on the back of going 0-for-3) and the Pittsburgh Pirates play the Milwaukee Brewers, whose starting pitcher will be Colin Rea.
-First pitch is at 8:10 PM ET.
+On Saturday, Alfonso Rivas (on the back of going 3-for-5 with a triple, a home run and three RBI) and the Pittsburgh Pirates play the Milwaukee Brewers, whose starting pitcher will be Corbin Burnes.
+First pitch is at 7:10 PM ET.

 Alfonso Rivas Game Info & Props vs. the Brewers